MRCBSU/vbvarsel/README.md

 #### Hyperparameters

 Hyperparameters affect equation itself, such as how many iterations the model will have, the annealing temperature, the threshold for the convergence and so on.
 More information on the hyperparameters can be found within the docstrings.
 These as well have default values, but can be altered by the user if desired.
+The default Hyperparameters are described below

 ```
-default Hyperparameter values are:
 #Threshold for the ELBO convergence
 threshold = 1e-1